GTocchi/edgar-cik-api/README.md

 To reconcile inconsistencies, a unified JSON dictionary was created using **CIK as the key**:
 - [result_merged.json](https://gtocchi.github.io/edgar_merged_json/result_merged.json)

-Each record integrates company names and tickers from all three sources when available, ensuring the most complete representation and easier cross-reference between Bloomberg and SEC/EDGAR.
+- Each record integrates company names and tickers from all three sources when available.
+- Ensures the most complete representation of each entity and facilitates cross-referencing between Bloomberg/data providers and SEC/EDGAR.

 **Example entry for CIK `0000008177`:**